DTopping256/OT/problem1/simulatedAnnealing/simulatedAnnealing.md

 - `t_0`: 1000
 - `neighbourhood_func`: returns the points either side of s by a step size of 0.1 (returns `[x - 0.1, x + 0.1]`)
 - `temp_reduc_func`: returns 75% of the current temperature, `t`.
-- `acc_prob_func`: uses the Boltzman distribution to return an acceptance probability of picking a "worse step" [Henderson.
-D, et al].
+- `acc_prob_func`: uses the Boltzman distribution to return an acceptance probability of picking a "worse step" (Henderson.
+D, et al, 2003).
 - `stop_cond`: returns `True` when the current iteration reaches the `max_i` variable.
 - `max_i`: 50
 - `max_epoch`: 50